elm/elm-lang.org/src/guide/chapters/core-language.md

 >
 ```

+> **Note:** The REPL will print out the type of the result, but for the sake of introducing concepts gradually, we will elide the types in the REPL examples in this section.

 We will cover [values](#values), [functions](#functions), [lists](#lists), [tuples](#tuples), and [records](#records) which all correspond pretty closely with structures in languages like JavaScript, Python, and Java.